EmilHernvall/dnsguide/chapter4.md

 ```

 Notice how the status of the response says `REFUSED`! `dig` also warns us that
-while the `RD` flag was set in the query, the server didn't set it in the
+while the `RD` flag was set in the query, the server didn't set the `RA` flag in the
 response.
 We can still use the same server for *google.com*, however:

 ```text